Samsung to introduce smart glasses, lung recovery solution at CES

 Samsung will also be introducing S-Ray, a portable directional speaker.

-C-Lab launched in 2012, and allows employees to work on projects they're passionate about outside of their normal jobs.
-The results of these projects are not official Samsung products.
-The company can decide whether or not to spin out the projects, or they can be spun out to an independent business.
+C-Lab launched in 2012 and allows employees to work on projects they're passionate about outside of their normal jobs.
+The results of these projects are not official Samsung products, and it can decided whether or not to spin out the projects as independent businesses.
 That means we may never actually see them released as real products.

 Seven startups which did spin off from C-Lab will also participate in CES, including LINKFLOW, Kitten Planet, lululab, KIDSOFT, Mangoslab, Innomdle lab, and analogue plus.